OguzhanCOG/EnhanceFX/README.md

 **Q: Why is there no source code?**

 A: Unlike NeuralWorks and NeuralWorksCustom, I’ve chosen not to make the source code public for collaboration at this time.
 This decision is primarily for IP protection due to novelty, and I want to further research and refine the model before releasing anything.
-Academic publications are definitely on the horizon, but for now, I’m focused on ensuring that EnhanceFX reaches its full potential before making it publicly available.
+Academic publications are definitely on the horizon when time permits, but for now, I’m focused on ensuring that EnhanceFX reaches its full potential before making it publicly available.

 **Q: Does the complexity of the architecture lead to diminishing returns in performance?**